1971 National Soccer League season: Overview

 The National Soccer League became centered once more within the boundaries of Ontario after the departure of Soccer Portugais du Quebec of Montreal.
-Northern Ontario was added to the circuit once again as Sudbury Italia returned under the name Sudbury City.
+The city of Hamilton also witnessed a reduction in team representation as Hamilton Homer requested a leave of absence.
+Despite the departures the region of Northern Ontario was added to the circuit once again as Sudbury Italia returned under the name Sudbury City.
 The league expanded into the Niagara region for the first time as St. Catharines Heidelberg was granted a franchise.
 Heidelberg previously competed in the Inter-City Soccer League.
 Ottawa Sons of Italy began a process of Canadianizing their organization by renaming the team Ottawa Tigers.

 The NSL experienced competition from the American-based North American Soccer League as it expanded into Ontario with the creation of the Toronto Metros.
 The league's match attendance continued to surge and surpassed the previous season's gate earnings at Stanley Park Stadium.
 The Toronto-based teams averaged around 1100 fans at Stanley Park.
 The league ownership also approved the creation of an under-23 division.